Renater/esup-otp-manager/CONFIGURATION.md

 ### User mapping

-An user in esup-otp-manager is defined by two mandatory  attributes, an identifier, for identification, and a name, for display and research purpose.
+An user in esup-otp-manager is defined by two attributes, an identifier, for identification, and a name, for display and research purpose.
+Both of them are populated from attributes returned by the authentication server, with suitable defaults (ie: uid and displayname for CAS, eduPersonPrincipalName and DisplayName for SAML), and may be eventually remapped if needed.

-Both attributes are populated from attributes returned by the authentication backend, with suitable defaults (ie: uid and displayname for CAS, eduPersonPrincipalName and DisplayName for SAML), and may be eventually remapped if needed.
+Additional arbitrary attributes may be provided by the authentication server, in order to evaluate ACLs, such as authentication methods restrictions, for

-Additional arbitrary attributes may be provided by the backend, in order to evaluate ACLs, such as authentication methods restrictions, for instance:
+instance:
 ```
 "users_methods": {
     "random_code": { "deny": { "edupersonaffiliation" : ["student","alum"] } },